 Hip dysplasia is a hereditary condition, primarily affecting large dogs, wherein the hip socket is loose, causing damage when the dog runs or walks.
 Dysplasia begins developing very early, and some dogs can be tested as early as 6 months.
 You can help prevent dysplasia from causing problems in your German Shepherd, Golden Retriever, or other large or giant breed, by targeting the right amount of exercise and food intake.

-While puppies need exercise, a moderate level spread out throughout the day is best.
+While puppies need exercise, a moderate level spread throughout the day is best.
 Long periods of intense exercise, like running or rough play, can begin loosening and damaging the joints.
 Similarly, when puppies are given too many calories, they grow and develop irregularly, causing bone and joint growth to occur out of sync.
 Several walks per day and carefully monitored food intake with joint supplements are best for growing puppies at risk of hip dysplasia.

 4. Communicable Diseases, Such as Parvovirus, Kennel Cough, and Rabies

-Puppyhood is usually the most vaccine-intensive time for dogs because they are so susceptible to illness and need to develop their immune systems for their adult lives.
+Puppyhood is usually the most vaccine-intensive time for dogs because they are so susceptible to illness and need to develop their immune systems for adult life.
 Most dogs are recommended to get vaccines around 6 weeks, so they need to be kept in a healthy environment, and away from sick animals, until they can be vaccinated.
 Work with your vet to determine which vaccines are required (called “core” vaccines) and which are optional based on your dog's exposure to other animals and the environment.

 Many flea, tick, and heartworm medications are too strong for puppies, but they can usually begin treatment at around 8 weeks.
 Before treatment, they are very susceptible to both internal and external parasites.
 It's important to begin a lifetime regimen of monthly preventatives to avoid putting your dog at risk.